 How do I win my breach of contract lawsuit or arbitration?
 What evidence do I need?
 How do I choose the right lawyer?
 How much will it cost?
 Can I make the other party pay my attorney’s fees?
 Attorneys Richard and Mary LaGarde answer these and other frequently asked questions for you below.
-Mr. & Mrs. LaGarde have represented individuals, small businesses, and large companies (including Fortune 500 companies), in breach of contract lawsuits in Texas, Louisiana, and Florida.
+Mr. & Mrs. LaGarde have represented individuals, small businesses, and large companies (including Fortune 500 companies), in breach of contract lawsuits in Texas, Florida, and Louisiana.
 Together, they have a combined 56 years of legal experience.

 - You had a valid and enforceable contract;